stefanpenner/ember-app-kit/README.md

 ### Using The Express Server

 The Express server has been exposed and now lives under this directory.
-This gives you maximum flexibility, allowing you to either customize the static file server or develop the API and turn it into a full-stack solution.
+You can then customize the static file server or develop the API and turn it into a full-stack solution.

 ## Cleanup

 You can remove the Gruntfile and tasks folder since we won't be needing them anymore.
+For now, you can check the [app blueprint](https://github.com/stefanpenner/ember-cli/tree/master/blueprints/app/files) to see what other files you no longer need.

 ### Troubleshooting